 The last resort is an appeal to Georgia courts.
 The Georgia Court of Appeals and Supreme Court will hear and determine your case.
 An experienced Athens workers compensation appeal lawyer can help you overturn a denial from the insurance company.

-Call Us Now To Discuss Your Athens Workers Compensation Disputes
+Call Our Reliable Attorneys Now To Discuss Your Workers’ Compensation Disputes in Athens

 After a workplace injury, you may be entitled to certain benefits.
 Your employer’s workers compensation policy should pay for your medical expenses and lost wages.
 Regrettably, your employer and their insurer may deny your claim after a workplace accident.